-Any time of year but preferably when the soil is moist.
-If the soil is too dry or too wet, it can be difficult to obtain a representative sample.
+Any time of year, but preferably when the soil is moist.
+If the soil is too dry or too wet it is difficult to obtain a representative sample.
 Roots are best seen in an established crop or for some months after harvest.

-As a general rule, routine soil sampling should be conducted every four to five years.
+Outine soil sampling should be conducted every 4 - 5 years.